jtkendall/jtkendall/README.md

 🔭 I am currently working on predominently PHP (WordPress) projects but theres a lot of Vue.js and Microsoft Azure work involved as well.

-🌱 I am currently focusing on learning as much as I can about TypeScript and Vue.js through actual client projects.
+🌱 I am currently focusing on learning as much as I can about TypeScript, Vue.js, and Svelte through actual client projects.

 Other things I plan on learning more about are:

-- [ ] Svelte
+- [x] Svelte
 - [ ] Marko
 - [ ] Elm
 - [ ] Blazor